Kidney Cancer: The Basics

 - Radiation therapy can be used for patients who can’t tolerate surgery.

-- Targeted therapy is medication used to treat cancer by targeting a receptor found on the cancer cells and destroying it.
+- Targeted therapy is when medication is used to treat cancer by targeting a receptor found on the cancer cells and destroying it.
 This is a type of chemotherapy.

-- Immunotherapy is the use of medications to boost the body’s immune system to fight and destroy cancer cells.
+- Immunotherapy is when medications are used to boost the body’s immune system to fight and destroy cancer cells.

 This article is a basic guide to kidney cancer.
 You can learn more about your type of kidney cancer and treatment by using the links below.